94yifanwu/twitter-backend/README.md

 2: `make` (use a separate terminal to pre-load and initial databases)

-option: run `make clean` ahead of `make` in case of pre-exist errors
+optional: run `make clean` ahead of `make` in case of pre-exist errors

 # Authentication: